bartificer/programming-by-stealth/docs/pbs21.md

 $serverSec.toggle(anyTime);
 ```

 Finally, I want to mention a very useful function for checking if a given HTML element matches any arbitrary CSS selector.
-The function is simply called `.is()`, accepts a CSS selector string as an argument, and will return `true` if the element it is called on is matches by that selector, and `false` otherwise.
+The function is simply called `.is()`, accepts a CSS selector string as an argument, and returns `true` if the element it is called on matches by that selector, and `false` otherwise.

 To check if the Ajax aside box has both the classes `important` and `highlighted`, we could test it against the selector `.important.highlighted` like so: